5 day Everglades, Florida Keys and Miami itinerary for families

 Key Largo is a great place to slow down after a busy travel day.

 In the afternoon, we relaxed back at our accommodation.
 We stayed at Kawama Yacht Club Key Largo: Beachfront Family Accommodation in the Florida Keys, which worked really well for families thanks to the space, kitchen, and private beach area.
-Read more about our accommodation here.
+Read our full accommodation overview here.

 Day 3 – Key West Day Trip